Analog signal

-An analog signal is any continuous signal representing some other quantity, i.e., analogous to another quantity.
-For example, in an analog audio signal, the instantaneous signal voltage varies continuously with the pressure of the sound waves.
+An analog signal (American English) or analogue signal (British and Commonwealth English) is any signal, typically a continuous-time signal, representing some other quantity, i.e., analogous to another quantity.
+For example, in an analog audio signal, the instantaneous signal voltage varies in a manner analogous to the pressure of the sound waves.

-In contrast, a digital signal represents the original time-varying quantity as a sampled sequence of quantized values which imposes some bandwidth and dynamic range constraints on the representation.
+In contrast, a digital signal represents the original time-varying quantity as a sampled sequence of quantized numeric values, typically but not necessarily in the form of a binary value.
+Digital sampling imposes some bandwidth and dynamic range constraints on the representation and adds quantization noise.

-The term analog signal usually refers to electrical signals; however, mechanical, pneumatic, hydraulic and other systems may also convey or be considered analog signals.
+The term analog signal usually refers to electrical signals; however, mechanical, pneumatic, hydraulic, and other systems may also convey or be considered analog signals.

 Representation

 An analog signal uses some property of the medium to convey the signal's information.
 For example, an aneroid barometer uses rotary position as the signal to convey pressure information.
 In an electrical signal, the voltage, current, or frequency of the signal may be varied to represent the information.

 Any information may be conveyed by an analog signal; such a signal may be a measured response to changes in a physical variable, such as sound, light, temperature, position, or pressure.
 The physical variable is converted to an analog signal by a transducer.
 For example, sound striking the diaphragm of a microphone induces corresponding fluctuations in the current produced by a coil in an electromagnetic microphone or the voltage produced by a condenser microphone.
 The voltage or the current is said to be an analog of the sound.